us-irs/sat-rs/satrs-book/src/communication.md

 special hardware like dedicated FPGAs to handle forward error correction fast enough. `sat-rs` might provide components to handle standard like the Unified Space Data Link Standard (USLP) in software but most of the time the handling of communication is performed through custom software and hardware.
-Still, connecting this custom software and hardware can mostly be done by using the concept of TC sources and TM sinks mentioned previously.
+Still, connecting this custom software and hardware to `sat-rs` can mostly be done by using the concept of TC sources and TM sinks mentioned previously.